What is in this Article?

 Pushover analysis for beam models is now supported by the Akselos solver.
 Pushover capabilities within Akselos solver can provide insight into the structural aspects by enabling the users to conduct a full elastoplastic pushover analysis of a structure.

 In this tutorial, we will do the pushover analysis for the frame model with the 1D beam element.
 It will guide you on how to create the beam frame model via the Akselos Modeler tool.
-You will learn how to create, apply loads, set up time steps, boundary conditions on the model, and solve it.
+You will learn how to create, apply loads, set up time steps, boundary conditions on the model, and solve the simulation step by step.

 Figure 1.1.
 Pushover analysis with 1D beam element workflow